hrayrhar/hrayrhar.github.io/_pages/about.md

 the learned representation with useful properties (enforcing compression, disentanglement; increasing modularity; avoiding synergy; etc).
 We often express these properties with information-theoretic quantities and propose methods for optimizing such objectives.
-More broadly, I am interested in core research in machine learning, designing novel representation learning approaches, studying the generalization phenomenon of deep neural networks, and in estimation/approximation of information-theoretic quantities.
+More broadly, I am interested in  designing novel representation learning approaches, unsupervised/self-supervised learning, studying the generalization phenomenon of deep neural networks, and in estimation/approximation of information-theoretic quantities or their alternatives.

 ## News